 Balanitis is an inflammation of the head of the penis and/or foreskin that surrounds the head of the penis in uncircumcised men.
 However, not everyone agrees with this definition.
-For example, some consider balanitis as only inflammation of the penis head while inflammation of the foreskin is posthitis and when both structures are inflamed, the problem is referred to as balanoposthitis.
-For the purpose of this article, balanitis will be considered an inflammation of the head of the penis and/or surrounding foreskin.
+For example, some consider balanitis as only inflammation of the penis head, while inflammation of the foreskin is posthitis and inflammation of both structures is balanoposthitis.
+For the purpose of this article, balanitis will be discussed an inflammation of the head of the penis and/or surrounding foreskin.

 - Males who are predisposed to developing balanitis include those with:

 - Males who are more likely to develop balanitis include those:

 - With poor personal hygiene